Skip to main content

-A simple, safe and hassle free border crossing, the main bus companies that run between Argentina and Brazil are Rio Uruguay, Crucero del Norte and Itaipu.
-Both companies have busses leaving at least every half hour from from Terminal de Omni bus station in Puerto Iguazu.
+A simple, safe and hassle-free border crossing, the main bus companies that run between Argentina and Brazil are Rio Uruguay, Crucero del Norte and Itaipu.
+Both companies have buses leaving at least every half hour from Terminal de Omni bus station in Puerto Iguazu.

-Any of the above busses are $25 (€1.25) each way and takes roughly two hours, including two immigration stops.
+Any of the above buses are $25 (€1.25) each way and take roughly two hours, including two immigration stops.

 Leaving Puerto Iguazú, after 10 minutes or so the bus will stop at Argentinian immigration for a simple “stamp out” process that is extremely efficient.
 Quicker than any supermarket queue.